ArtyIF/aacc/README.md

 # Arty's Arcadey Car Controller

-A very work-in-progress car controller that kinda resembles Midnight Club physics?
-I guess?
-Includes a very basic demo scene and only one proper car.
+A very work-in-progress car controller.
+Includes a very basic demo scene and two cars (no way to easily switch between them).

 **NOTE**: please pay attention to the `attribution.txt` files in the `addons/aacc` folder!
 Some files' licenses require attribution if you're going